marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/standard-pattern-names-for-generation.rst

   say, the operation is the same as signed addition but the jump is taken only on unsigned overflow.

-  .. index:: usubvm4 instruction pattern

-  .. index:: umulvm4 instruction pattern
+  .. index:: usubvm4 instruction pattern, umulvm4 instruction pattern

 :samp:`usubv{m}4`, :samp:`umulv{m}4`
   Similar, for other unsigned arithmetic operations.